What is cloud data protection?

 - User experience—Diverting internet traffic through the security devices in your legacy infrastructure results in slower application performance and frustrated users.
 Adding the number of appliances necessary to improve performance would be costly and highly impractical.
 In addition, legacy architectures weren’t designed to handle a sudden increase in remote access in times of crisis or to accommodate a growing anywhere workforce.

 The need for cloud data protection

 The shift to the cloud has completely changed the role of IT from a local security enforcer to a global business enabler, allowing safe cloud adoption and data distribution, while preventing data exposure and maintaining increasingly rigid industry and regulatory requirements.

 To achieve this, IT leaders should look for a cloud data protection platform that provides unified data protection capabilities for internet, data center, and SaaS applications, and ensures that configurations in public cloud applications match best practice standards to prevent data exposure and maintain compliance.

 IT leaders should also look for cloud data protection offerings that comply with the secure access service edge (SASE) requirements.
 SASE is a new security model defined by Gartner specifically to address the security challenges of the new reality organizations are facing.
 SASE recommends that data protection engines should be placed as close to the user as possible, preventing backhauling and a poor user experience

-The ideal solution should be built from the ground up for performance and scalability.
+The ideal cloud data protection solution should be built from the ground up for performance and scalability.
 It must be a globally distributed platform, where users are always a short hop to their applications.
 And through peering with hundreds of partners in major internet exchanges around the world, ensuring optimal performance and reliability for your users.